×

 What to Bring:

-• Laptop with Adobe Lightroom Classic installed and optionally Photoshop as well. https://www.adobe.com/downloads.html
+- Laptop with Adobe Lightroom Classic (required) installed and Photoshop (suggested)

-Curious to see what it’s like on one of our Photography Workshops?
+Curious about our Photography Workshops?
 Check out our Zoom Live Event Recording featuring our crew and instructors.

 Download our Instructors’ “Top Ten Tips for Photographing Glacier Bay.”